plone/plone.app.event/README.rst

 - Incomplete tests.
 - There is may be one Unicode/Encoding issue with non-ascii chars when exporting to iCal.
-- start-date datetime widget: selecting a date leads to reload.
-- Some timezone related issues.
 - Allowing unlimited occurences for recurring events break at 30000 iterations and take a long time.
 Solution: not allowing unlimited occurences, breaking earlier.